 3. Blocking on Async Calls

-Problem: Using async incorrectly blocks threads:
+The problem: Using async incorrectly blocks threads, defeating the purpose:

-// Wrong way
+// Wrong way - defeats async purpose

 CountDownLatch latch = new CountDownLatch(1);